collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When the pull request is accepted, delete the branch

 <!--
-permission to push follow on commits to a pull request
+permission to push follow on commits to a pull request, add additional commits

 Folder/files/text editor

-# Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)
+Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo) -->
--->

 </td></tr>